(Equus ferus przewalskii)

 Within its traditional range, said National Geographic, the horse preferred a steppe vegetation, shrubland and plains habitat, where it spent nearly half its time feeding primarily on the grasses.

 Behavior and Life Cycle

 Because naturalists have had only limited opportunity to study Przewalski's horse in its native range, the animal's behavior in the wild is not fully known.
 Apparently, however, the naturally gregarious horse -- like feral domesticated horses -- forms "harem groups," which comprise a dominant stallion with his mares and young foals.
 At about two years of age, a young stallion leaves its harem group -- often driven out by the dominant stallion -- to join a different kind of group, a bachelor herd, with which it will remain associated until it forms its own harem group.

 A dominant stallion asserts rigid control over his harem group, biting and kicking mares to keep them in line.
 He frequently rounds up his mares and the foals to keep them from straying.
 He sets the course when the herd moves, perhaps over several miles, to new feeding grounds or to water.
 He lines his charges out in single file to minimize the herd's exposure to danger.
 He brings up the rear so he can oversee and protect them.
-He drives off intruders and predators, raising and lowering his head, flattening his hears, and baring his teeth to signify his readiness to fight.
+He drives off intruders and predators, raising and lowering his head, flattening his ears, and baring his teeth to signify his readiness to fight.
 He marks his claim to territory (which may encompass several square miles) and the possession of his harem with piles of dung seasoned with his urine.

 Sniffing a mare's dung and urine, the stallion can assess her readiness to mate.
 (She reaches sexual maturity at about four years of age, he, at about five years.)
 When she turns her hind quarters toward him, he nuzzles her to gauge her willingness.
 Then he mounts her and they copulate.